Quaternionic Mahler measure: Quaternion slice regular functions

 The following two kinds of functions are of particular importance in our computations. \begin{defn} Let $f$ be a slice regular function on $B=B(0,R)$.
 Then $f$ is called \emph{slice preserving} if $f(B_I)\subset \mbc_I$ for any $I\in\mbs$.
 It is called \emph{one-slice preserving} on $\mbc_I$ if $f(B_I)\subset \mbc_I$ for one certain $I\in\mbs$. \end{defn} It is possible to characterize these two kinds of functions by their power series. \begin{thm} Let $f(q)=\sum_{n\in\mbn}q^na_n$ be a slice regular function on $B(0,R)$.
-Then we have \begin{enumerate} \item The function $f$ is slice preserving precisely if $a_n\in \mbr$ for all $n$. \item The function $f$ is one-slice preserving on $\mbc_I$ precisely if $a_n\in \mbc_I$ for all $n$. \end{enumerate} \end{thm} \begin{proof} The first claim is given in~\cite[Section 1.4]{GSS} and the second claim is a corollary of~\cite[Proposition 1.4]{AdF}. \end{proof} Here we give an example of slice regular function which is slice preserving. \begin{exa} The quaternion exponential function $\exp(q)$ is defined by the slice regular power series
+Then we have \begin{enumerate} \item The function $f$ is slice preserving precisely if $a_n\in \mbr$ for all $n$. \item The function $f$ is one-slice preserving on $\mbc_I$ precisely if $a_n\in \mbc_I$ for all $n$. \end{enumerate} \end{thm} \begin{proof} See~\cite[Remark 1.42]{GSS}. \end{proof} Here we give an example of a slice regular function which is slice preserving. \begin{exa} The quaternionic exponential function $\exp(q)$ (see for example~\cite[Example 1.7]{GSS}) is defined by the slice regular power series

 It has all real coefficients, and is thus slice preserving.
 In fact, when $I^2=-1$ is an imaginary unit, we have Euler's formula $e^{I\theta}=\cos\theta+I\sin\theta$ for all $\theta\in\R$.
 So it holds that